 Slides from the 17th October 2019 information session for Y2 Psychology students considering study abroad in 2020/21 are posted here.

-There was a post offer information meeting, for students who accepted offers of places abroad for 2019/20, in March 2019.
-The handout of notes from the meeting is available here.
-We will hold a post offer information meeting in March 2020.
+The post offer information meeting, for students who have accepted offers of places abroad for 2020/21, on Weds 18th March, 1-2pm, IS CANCELLED.
+The handout of notes from the meeting are available at the bottom of the page.

 Click here to read testimonials from Psychology students who studied abroad in the past few years